 Phil Weinberg of Evergreen Criminal Defense has over 30 years of experience successfully defending those charged with negligent driving in the first and second degree.
 Call (425) 355-5300 for a free consultation and evaluation of your Negligent Driving case.

 Experienced Representation for Your Reckless or Negligent Driving Case

 With over 30 years of experience in Washington courts defending those accused of reckless or negligent driving, I will work carefully and tactfully to eliminate or reduce the consequences you face.
 Dismissal is always my primary goal in every case, but there are many other options to explore when building a strong defense for your case.
 A careful negotiation to reduce or amend charges can lower fines significantly as well as protect your driver’s license and insurance premiums.

 Charged with Reckless or Negligent Driving?
 Call Evergreen Criminal Defense.

 As the owner and attorney of Evergreen Criminal Defense, I have helped many drivers in King and Snohomish counties deal with serious criminal traffic violations like reckless and negligent driving.
-If you’re facing these charges in Bellevue, Everett, Lynnwood, Kirkland, Issaquah, Mercer Island, Seattle, Redmond, Kent, Federal Way, Woodinville, Monroe, Bothell, Edmonds, Mountlake Terrace, Shoreline, Marysville or Arlington; Call Me, Attorney Phil Weinberg, at (425) 355-5300 Today for a thorough initial consultation and case evaluation at no cost.
+If you’re facing these charges in Bellevue, Everett, Lynnwood, Kirkland, Issaquah, Mercer Island, Seattle, Redmond, Kent, Federal Way, Woodinville, Monroe, Bothell, Edmonds, Mountlake Terrace, Shoreline, Marysville or Arlington; Call Me, Attorney Phil Weinberg, at (425) 355-5300 Today for a thorough initial consultation at no cost.